Let’s chat about the Herbs and Oils for Samhain, but first… what is Samhain?

 Angelica, Anise, Cedarwood, Cinnamon, Clove, Myrrh, Pine, Rosemary, Sandalwood, Thyme, Vetiver

-Feel free to use the following graphic in any of your social media posts, but please refer them back to this article.
+Feel free to use this Herbs and Oils for Samhain graphic in any of your social media posts, but please refer them back to this article.